-The predominating attitudes and behavior that characterize the functioning of a group or organization. (noun)
+The arts, customs, and habits that characterize a particular society or nation. (noun)

 Examples of word Culture